 1. Identify the correct layer file in registry/layers/

-2. Add a new entry to the TOOLS dict:
+2. Add a new entry to the TOOLS dict with the full 8-key flags schema:

 'my_tool': {